Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 3. Make sure your tech can deliver omnichannel experiences

-According to internal Klaviyo research, 55% of enterprise brands say it’s important to centralize customer data in a CDP.
-That being said, most of these brands are also operating on outdated tech stacks that don’t have the functionality to stitch together all their customer information—which is crucial for an omnichannel experience.
+Many brands are still operating on outdated tech stacks that don’t have the functionality to stitch together all their customer information—which is crucial for an omnichannel user experience.

-In a recent survey, ecommerce executives said they would need the following from their tech stacks in order to create an omnichannel customer experience:
+In a 2022 survey, ecommerce executives said they would need the following from their tech stacks in order to create an omnichannel customer experience:

 • Clean data on customer behavior